IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 The game will be structured with user experience in mind, it will be displayed on a single page with no overflow.
-Whether it is a large screen or mobile device it should fit all on the screen not detecting the user with any scrolling effects, not breaking the users attention of the game.
+Whether it is a large screen or mobile device it should fit all on the screen not distracting the user with any scrolling effects, not breaking the users attention of the game.

 ## Skeleton

-Some features of the wireframe has change as the development of the game went on, as I felt some features would be better incorporated into the design than others
+Some features of the wireframe has changed as the development of the game went on, as I felt some features would be better incorporated into the design than others

 This is the original wireframe design